algorithmiaio/dev-center/_pages/algorithm-development/advanced-algorithm-development/dealing-with-bottlenecks.md

 The pros for this approach is that it allows you to run algorithms in batch without modification, along with making it easy to read and understand what's going on.

-The problem however, is that unless this orchestrator has some necessary work it needs to perform; it'll be sitting idle most of the time as it waits for work to complete.
+The problem however, is that unless this orchestrator has some necessary work it needs to perform it'll be sitting idle most of the time as it waits for work to complete.
  In most circumstances this is perfectly fine, however for some more advanced uses where ultra high response times are required.
 You may need something else.

 ## Algorithm Recursion